sgraf812/sgraf812.github.io/blog/2018-11-01-strictness-analysis-part-2.md

   bottom = HyperStrict
 ```

-There's some more boilerplate ahead for the dual semi lattice, defining
+There's some more boilerplate ahead for the dual semilattice, defining
 the *greatest lower bound* or *meet* or *infimum* operator and an
 associated top element: